 Young Lives was designed to explore the correlates and outcomes of child poverty and well-being, and to contribute to international efforts to understand the consequences of poverty during childhood.
 Because it was intended from inception to be a policy-relevant study, the extent to which governments and civil society organisations in each country were committed to poverty reduction was a factor in country selection.
-The aim was to ensure a comparative perspective that also reflected a diversity of political and economic circumstances and a range of geographical, social and cultural contexts and circumstances, including economic liberalisation, indebtedness and debt relief, conflict and natural disasters, and inequality.
-Finally, the existence of institutions in each country with capacity to undertake long-term research was also crucial to the choice of country (Attawell 2003).
+The aim was to ensure a comparative perspective that also reflected a diversity of political and economic circumstances, and geographical, social and cultural contexts and circumstances, including economic liberalisation, indebtedness and debt relief, conflict and natural disasters, and inequality.
+The existence of institutions in each country with capacity to undertake long-term research was also crucial to the choice of country (Attawell 2003).

-The Young Lives study countries were selected from twenty-four possible options.
-The countries chosen are in the four continents of the global South - that is, sub-Saharan Africa, the Indian sub-continent, South-East Asia and Latin America.
+The study countries were selected from 24 possible options.
+The countries chosen are in the four continents of the global South - sub-Saharan Africa, the Indian sub-continent, South-East Asia and Latin America.
 By undertaking research in a range of circumstances, Young Lives can explore children's experiences of and responses to poverty, highlighting the diverse ways in which poverty affects children in specific communities, regions and countries.